colinc86/MathJaxSwift/README.md

 ### Configurations

-All of the methods that output SVG and HTML each support two configurations passed as parameters; container and output configurations.
+All of the methods that output SVG and HTML each support configurations passed as parameters; container and output configurations.

 #### Container Configurations